parse-community/docs/_includes/ios/user-interface.md

 ### Responding to Sign Up Success, Failure or Cancellation

 When the user signs up or cancels, the `PFSignUpViewController` notifies the delegate of the event.
 Upon receiving this callback, the delegate should, at a minimum, dismiss `PFSignUpViewController`.
-Additionally, the delegate could update its own views or forward the message to the other components that need to know about the `%{ParseUser}`.
+Additionally, the delegate could update its own views or forward the message to the other components that need to know about the `PFUser`.

 ```objc
 - (void)signUpViewController:(PFSignUpViewController *)signUpController didSignUpUser:(PFUser *)user {